zillow/ctds/doc/results.rst

 Reading Columns
 ^^^^^^^^^^^^^^^
-*cTDS* rows support referencing column values multiple ways: index, attribute or mapping.
+*cTDS* rows support referencing column values multiple ways: you can index a row by either a column number or a column name, use a column name as an attribute of the row, or build a dictionary mapping column names to values.

 .. code-block:: python